How to Clear DNS Cache with Remote Execution

-Optionally, you can schedule jobs up to seven days in advance.
+Optionally, you can schedule jobs up to one year in advance.
 To do so, toggle Schedule this job and set the time and date for the job to run.
-In the Date and time field, either type a date or click the calendar icon to choose it from a date picker.Remember: Scheduled jobs run on each remote device's local time.
+In the Date and time field, either type a date or click the calendar icon to choose it from a date picker.Remember: You can select offline devices for scheduled jobs, but when a job runs, devices must be online; otherwise, the job will fail on that device.
+Scheduled jobs run on each remote device's local time.

 - Click Run.

 Note: A preset timeout pertains to both the job and the step.